Complex Trauma: the Tavistock Model (D19)

 Who is this course for?

 This course is for accredited psychodynamic and psychoanalytic psychotherapists and psychoanalysts who wish to gain expertise in working with traumatised adults.
+It is also suitable if you’re an art therapist, group analyst or integrative therapist where part of your training has been psychodynamic.

 Course details